jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 project.

 PS: Your hero project (more about it later in this doc) may fail due this.

+### Don't mess with things outside your project

+Sometimes people are tempted to, instead of using the proper extension tools, change external libraries/frameworks -- for example, making changes directly into WordPress or Django.

+This is an easy way to make the project unmaintainable really really fast.
+As soon as a new version is released, you'll have to keep up your changes in sync with the main project and, pretty soon, you'll find that the changes don't apply anymore and you'll leave the external project in an old version, full of security bugs.

 ### Data flows beat patterns